Booker Prize Winner

 Summary

-After a weekend bender and a beating from the Glasgow police, an unemployed ex-convict wakes up blind and must navigate the city's bureaucracies and his own circling thoughts.
-Kelman renders everything from inside Sammy's working-class Scottish vernacular, a relentless interior voice that refuses the polite cadences of standard literary English.
+After a weekend bender and a beating from the Glasgow police, an unemployed former convict wakes up blind and must navigate the city's bureaucracies and his own circling thoughts.
+Kelman renders everything from inside Sammy's working class Scottish vernacular, a relentless interior voice that refuses the polite cadences of standard literary English.
 The novel is a fierce argument for the dignity and complexity of voices the mainstream novel has often kept off the page.

 ”